Presales finance

 Finance secured against distribution agreements in specific territories, where repayment is linked to contracted sales once delivery conditions are met.

-Understand how commercial films are financed, how risk is structured, and whether film belongs inside your alternative investment strategy.
+Explore how commercial films are financed, how risk is structured, and whether this alternative investment category aligns with your capital strategy.

 Film is not one investment type.
-Presales, tax incentives, gap finance, senior debt and equity each carry different risk, return and recoupment logic.
+Presales finance, tax incentive finance, gap finance, equity participation and slate-based diversification each carry different risk, liquidity, return and recoupment logic.

 The investor problem